flaviocopes/vuehandbook/19-vue-components-communication/index.md

 ## Props

-The first way is using props.
+The first way is by using props.

 Parents "pass down" data by adding arguments to the component declaration: